shimming-toolbox/shimming-toolbox/docs/source/overview/introduction.rst

 MRIs rely on magnetic fields to produce signals and make images.
 The main magnetic field (B0) and the RF field (B1) need to be as homogeneous as possible to ensure good image quality.
-If not, this can lead to reduced signal, reduced SNR and artefacts.
+If not, this can lead to reduced signal, reduced SNR and artifacts.
 The act of homogenizing those fields is called shimming.
 Many techniques have been developed over the years that push the limits of active shimming.